mallworth/ConnectionsBot/README.md

 ## High-Level Strategy

 The bot does not use one single rule.
-It builds a few different guess candidates, scores them, and picks the best one.
+Each turn it builds a few guess candidates, scores them, and picks the best one.

-It usually starts with word meaning similarity.
+It does not run the heuristics as a hard fallback chain.
-If that is weak, it tries phrase patterns, letter-insertion matches, and homophones.
+It scores embedding, phrase, insertion, and homophone guesses in the same turn, then picks the best one after weights are applied.

 The bot also changes its choice based on game state:

 - solved colors change the weight of each strategy
 - wrong guesses can rotate which strategy gets tried first
-- `one away` guesses are stored and later repaired by changing one word
+- `one away` guesses are stored and later repaired by changing one word when the repair is strong enough

 So the bot works like this:

 1. Make one candidate guess from each heuristic
 2. Reweight them using current game state
 3. Pick the best one
-4. If a near-miss was saved, try a repair first
+4. If a near-miss was saved, try a repair first and keep it only if it is close enough to the normal best guess

 ## Heuristics Used